NathanNeurotic/AI/README.md

 3. Configure the build settings (usually minimal or none for a plain static site).
 4. Deploy.

+## Installing the Dashboard as a PWA

+You can install the AI Services Dashboard on your device for quick access:

+1. Open the site in a modern browser such as Chrome or Edge.
+2. Click the install icon in the address bar or choose **Install App** from the browser menu.
+3. Confirm the prompt to add it to your home screen or applications list.

+After installation the dashboard can be launched like a native application and works offline thanks to the service worker.

 ## Contributing

 Contributions are welcome to enhance the AI Services Dashboard!
 If you have suggestions, bug reports, or want to add new services or features, please follow these steps: